Sockets

 AnnotationSocket.getAnnotationsByDoc(data, options)

-Returns the annotations for a given document by its id.
+Returns the annotations for a given document by its id and sends the complete list to the client via an ‘annotationRefresh’ event.

 Arguments: